BeautyOgaranya23/Sales-Trend-Analysis/Readme.md

 ## 📄 Detailed Report

-For a detailed view of the PowerBI visuals, you can download the full report in PDF format [Download Picture](trend_insights.jpeg)
+For a detailed view of the PowerBI visuals, you can download the full report [Here](trend_insights.jpeg)

 # Recommendation and Conclusion